-Antonio Serrano is the advocacy manager for the ACLU of Wyoming.
+Antonio Serrano is the advocacy director for the ACLU of Wyoming.

 Antonio joined the ACLU of Wyoming in 2018 as an organizer.
 In this role, Antonio played a large role in campaigns like WyoSayNo, a coalition that fought and successfully blocked two private prison companies from building an immigration detention center in Uinta County, and the Wyoming Rapid Response Network, a team that documents actions by U.S. Immigration and Customs Enforcement agents in the state.